Changi: Sea

 There are multiple points of entry to Singapore via sea.
 The Changi Ferry Terminal, Changi Point Ferry Terminal, and Tanah Merah Ferry Terminal are for civilian use while the CAFHI Jetty, Changi Naval Base, and SAF Changi Ferry Terminal are for private or military use and access is restricted.
 Destinations reachable from the Changi and Changi Point Ferry Terminals include Tanjung Belungkor on the eastern side of Johor, Malaysia, in addition, bumboat ferries operate to Pulau Ubin only from Changi Point.
 Batam and Bintan, Indonesia, are reachable via Tanah Merah Ferry Terminal.
 All civilian ferry terminals are operated locally except for Changi Ferry Terminal which is managed by the Johor Port Authority.

 SAF Changi Ferry Terminal

 SAF Changi Ferry Terminal, also known as Singapore Armed Forces Ferry Terminal (SAFFT), is a jetty that provides ferry services between Singapore's main island and Pulau Tekong, the site of SAF's Basic Military Training Centre.

+Politics

+Most of the Changi planning area previously existed as either the namesake Changi SMC and Tampines SMC.
+In 1997, most of Changi falls under the boundaries of East Coast GRC under the Siglap division.
+In the 2025 election, the entirety of the Changi planning area was redistricted into Pasir Ris-Changi GRC along with the inclusion of the Pasir Ris neighbourhood, with Siglap now being renamed to Changi.
+The Expo and the Changi Village however, remain as part of East Coast's Changi-Simei division, though it falls outside the Changi planning area despite the name.